mightyguava/monty/README.md

 ### Fancy

 You can run a whole bash script.
-It's ok that your script exits
+It's ok that your script exits. `gomon` will restart it whenever you change something.

 ```
 gomon sh -c 'echo hello; echo world; echo i can chain forever'